doanhtu07/my-terminal-dotfiles/README.md

 ## Bootstrap environment

-If you need to boot up an environment from scratch, check out the `bootstrap` folder.
+When you are on a new machine and you need to boot up an environment from scratch, check out the `bootstrap` folder

-As of now, I have MacOS setup, but it should be the same for Linux.
+As of now, I have both MacOS and Windows setups, but it should be the same for Linux with some tweaks

+- You can take a look at Windows WSL as that's also Linux but with a mini setup

-On Windows, the setup is a little bit harder since we need to use a mix of WSL and PowerShell
+On Windows, the setup is a little bit harder since we need to setup a mix of WSL and PowerShell

 ## Manage dotfiles symlinks

 ---

+### Dotfiles lifecycle

 **IMPORTANT NOTES**:

-- If you want to change the structure of the dotfiles, I recommend you to remove symlinks first
+- If you want to change the `FOLDER STRUCTURE` of the dotfiles, I recommend you to remove symlinks first
 - Then, do your changes as you want
 - Finally, re-create the symlinks
 - If you don't follow this lifecycle, you can unexpectedly break the structure of your connections